Minko82/searching-for-home/README.md

 ## 🪐 **Project Description**

+This web game lets players explore the cosmos with four unique characters, each seeking a scientifically suitable planet!

 Welcome to *Searching for Home*!
 Embark on a cosmic journey to explore the universe and spark curiosity about the possibilities of life beyond our planet.

-This web game invites players to dive into the wonders of the cosmos with four unique characters, each possessing special traits and abilities.
-Your mission: to discover scientifically suitable planets for your chosen character!

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f7206241-491f-4403-ab2b-940384b44ea6" alt="Game Screenshot 1" width="700">